 VR Manager approval is required for cochlear implant and bone-anchored hearing aid processor replacement.

 The cost of the recommended replacement processor may exceed the threshold set in MAPS.
-When this occurs, medical director approval is required to override the pre-set rate in MAPS.
-To obtain medical director approval, the VR counselor sends an email to VR Medical Services along with the:
+When this occurs, medical director consultation is required to override the pre-set rate in MAPS.
+To obtain medical director consultation, the VR counselor sends an email to VR Medical Services along with the:

 evaluation report from the audiologist;